Bastion host: Placement

 There are two common network configurations that include bastion hosts and their placement.
 The first requires two firewalls, with bastion hosts sitting between the first "outside world" firewall, and an inside firewall, in a DMZ.
 Often, smaller networks do not have multiple firewalls, so if only one firewall exists in a network, bastion hosts are commonly placed outside the firewall.

+Use cases

+Though securing remote access is the main use case of a bastion server, there are a few more use cases of a bastion host such as: